 Terranea Resort in Rancho Palos Verdes makes the perfect starting point for your South Bay escape.
 On first impressions alone, Terranea’s 270º view of the Pacific just beyond the lobby makes the perfect prelude to your seaside journey.

 If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer a full itinerary of family fun and delicious dining options.
-Brunch takes center stage on the holiday, with special menus at all the on-property venues including mar’sel, catalina kitchen and a banquet-style sit-down in the ballroom.
-Cap off the feast with an Easter hike led by one of Terranea’s naturalists and take in all of spring’s bounty.
+Brunch takes center stage on the holiday, with special menus at all the on-property venues including mar’sel, catalina kitchen, Solvivia and a banquet-style sit-down in the ballroom.

 Down on the Palos Verdes meadow, Terranea’s Eggstravaganza will feature an Easter wonderland filled with eggs and prizes for children to take home.
-Every diner purchasing brunch, as well as all resort guests, will have complimentary access to all Easter activities including the egg hunt.
-These family-friendly daytime activities are perfect for children and include a petting zoo, arts and crafts booth, face painting and music.
+Every diner enjoying brunch at mar’sel, catalina kitchen, and the ballroom, as well as all resort guests, will have complimentary access to all Easter activities including the egg hunt.
+These family-friendly daytime activities are perfect for children and include a petting zoo, lawn games, face painting and music.

-Easter Brunch at Terranea Resort is by reservation only; make reservations online at terranea.com.
+Easter Ballroom Brunch at Terranea Resort is by reservation only; make reservations online at terranea.com/store.
 Reservations for all other dining options can be made by calling Terranea Resort at 310-265-2836.

 How to Get There: From LAX, take the 405 South to Hawthorne Boulevard.
 Head west toward the coast and turn left on Palos Verdes Drive South.
 The entrance to Terranea Resort awaits just up the road off Terranea Way.
 (100 Terranea Way in Rancho Palos Verdes)